bwplotka/bingo/README.md

     	The -n flag instructs to get binary and name it with given name instead of default, so the last element of package directory.
 Allowed characters [A-z0-9._-].
 If -n is used and no package/binary is specified, bingo get will return error.
 If -n is used with existing binary name, copy of this binary will be done.
 Cannot be used with -r
   -r string
     	The -r flag instructs to get existing binary and rename it with given name.
 Allowed characters [A-z0-9._-].
 If -r is used and no package/binary is specified or non existing binary name is used, bingo will return error.
 Cannot be used with -n.
-  -u	The -u flag instructs get to update modules providing dependencies of packages named on the command line to use newer minor or patch releases when available.
-  -upatch
-    	The -upatch flag (not -u patch) also instructs get to update dependencies, but changes the default to select patch releases.
   -v	Print more'